premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-56. what will be the value stored in the String array passed into the `main()` method, when no argument is passed in command line?
+56. what will be the value stored in the String array passed into the `main()` method, when no argument is passed in command line?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)